Tempestite: Sequencing

-Significance and Usage
+Significance and usage

 Tempestite deposits are very useful for aiding in paleoecological and paleogeographical interpretations.
-As storms that generate tempestite deposits can only form in between 5 degrees and 20 degrees north and south latitude (with even the largest 1000 year storm only being preserved upwards of 35 degrees latitude), accurate recognition of a tempestite deposit within the rock record allows for confident interpretation of a range of latitudes.
-Since hummocky cross stratification forms during the combined flow and waning oscillatory flow current regimes, the preserved amplitudes of their hummocks and swales are reflective of the storm intensity.
-Once it is understood where the deposit in question was deposited relative to the paleo-shoreline, which can usually be done using the ichnological data preserved in the same location, the hummock amplitudes/wavelengths, grainsize (decreases with increase in paleo water depth), and bedding thickness (decreases with increase in paleo water depth) can be used to estimate the storm intensity/energy.
+As storms that generate tempestite deposits can only form between 5 degrees and 20 degrees north and south latitude (with even the largest 1000-year storm only being preserved upwards of 35 degrees latitude), accurate recognition of a tempestite deposit within the rock record allows for confident interpretation of a range of latitudes.
+Since hummocky cross stratification forms during combined flow and waning oscillatory-flow current regimes, the preserved amplitudes of their hummocks and swales reflect storm intensity.
+Once it is understood where the deposit in question was deposited relative to the paleo-shoreline, which can usually be done using the ichnological data preserved in the same location, the hummock amplitudes/wavelengths, grain size (decreases with an increase in paleo water depth), and bedding thickness (decreases with an increase in paleo water depth) can be used to estimate the storm intensity/energy.

-An understanding of the intensity of past storms has large implications for our understanding of how storm intensity might change with climate change occurring today.
+An understanding of past storm intensity has significant implications for how it might evolve with climate change today.
 During the Cretaceous, CO_{2} levels were much higher and the global temperature was much higher.
-With an understanding of how storm intensity changed throughout this time period towards today, we can begin to understand how it will change with our changing climate.
+With an understanding of how storm intensity has changed over this period, we can begin to understand how it will change as our climate changes.

-Tempestite deposits are also highly sought after petroleum reservoirs, as they are large laterally continuous sheet like deposits that have the potential to hold high volumes of petroleum with good permeability and porosity.
+Tempestite deposits are also highly sought-after petroleum reservoirs, as they are large, laterally continuous, sheet-like deposits that can hold high volumes of petroleum with good permeability and porosity.